Wasco County

 Eighteen Mile Island, west of Mosier, was often called "Chicken Island" or "Chicken Charlie's Island" by local residents.
 Charles Reither lived on Eighteen Mile Island from 1915 up until his death in 1963.
 Chicken Island is in reference to a chicken ranch around 1904, but Willie Gholston claims there were never chickens on the island.

-Mosier Tunnels
+Mosier Mounds

 On the south bank of the Columbia, near Mosier, Oregon, archeologists have mapped a 30-acre complex of rock walls, cairns, pits, and troughs -- a vertiable maze of lithic structures.
 No precise dates are available, but the Mosier Mounds probably predate European contact.
 The most impressive features are alignments of stacked rocks that hug the contours of the slopes.
 The stone formations weave so sinuously that they cannot be defensive in nature.

-Waterfront Park
+Mosier Waterfront Park

 For more information about windsurfing and other local activities, click here.